 The IATEFL Learning Technologies Special Interest Group is one of the largest and the oldest of the IATEFL SIGs.
 It began as the COMPUTERS SIG in the mid 1980s and now has around 500 members.
 This reflects the growing interest in new technologies.

 The LTSIG is concerned with the application of new technologies to English language learning.
-The LTSIG includes among its interests the use of corpora and concordancers, multimedia, online tools and resources, social media, e-learning, instructional design, mobile learning, computer mediated communication, text-based software, authoring, learning management systems, and interactive digital whiteboards.
+The LTSIG includes among its interests the use of corpora and concordancers, multimedia, online and remote teaching, online tools and resources, social media, e-learning, instructional design, mobile learning, computer mediated communication, text-based software, authoring, learning management systems, artificial intelligence, augmented and virtual reality and interactive digital whiteboards.
 This list is non-exhaustive and as technologies grow, so too do our interests.

 - To raise awareness among ELT professionals of the power of learning technologies to assist with language learning.